Victin09/vira-design-system-bs/site/content/docs/1.0/getting-started/javascript.md

 // To allow table elements
 myDefaultAllowList.table = []

-// To allow td elements and data-bs-option attributes on td elements myDefaultAllowList.td = ['data-bs-option']
+// To allow td elements and data-vds-option attributes on td elements myDefaultAllowList.td = ['data-vds-option']

 // You can push your custom regex to validate your attributes.
 // Be careful about your regular expressions being too lax